archit-p/go-back-n-arq/DESIGN.md

 * The idea behind this stage is to complete the code and simulation of the Go Back N ARQ Protocol
 * Implementing this stage is going to give us experience and help us learn NS2 better, in time for the second stage.
 * After crossing submission of progress 1 decided to switch to matlab
+* Implementation of the protocol in matlab was taken up

 ### Stage 2: